 For a dose of colonial history, eastern Ontario is tops.
-Stately Kingston was once the capital of Canada, and today the picturesque city offers myriad museums annotating the nation's military history.
-Further east, several smaller towns, like Gananoque, Brockville and Prescott, have fostered a genteel Victorian vibe with an abundance of stately inns and estates.
-Even tiny Merrickville, a former Loyalist stronghold, has barely changed since the American Revolution.
-These horse-and-buggy townships straddle the stunning Thousand Islands region, a foggy archipelago of lonely isles peppered along the deep St Lawrence Seaway.
+Stately Kingston was the first capital of modern-day Canada: the picturesque city offers a wealth of museums and attractions.
+Continuing east, the smaller towns of Gananoque, Brockville and Prescott have a genteel Victorian vibe with their abundance of stately inns and estates.
+Tiny Merrickville, a former Loyalist stronghold, has changed little since the American Revolution.
+These horse-and-buggy townships straddle the stunning Thousand Islands region, a foggy archipelago of lonely isles along the deep St Lawrence Seaway.

-Eastern Ontario's natural beauty extends far beyond the misty islets of the Thousand Islands.
-The region's sparsely populated interior overflows with scenic parks and preserves.
-The internationally acclaimed Algonquin Provincial Park is the area's flagship domain, offering unparalleled hiking and canoeing through twisting sapphire lakes and towering jack pines.
-A similar topography extends further south to the Kawarthas and Land O' Lakes, once inhabited by ancient Aboriginal tribes.
+Eastern Ontario's natural beauty extends far into the province's sparsely populated interior, which overflows with scenic parks, preserves and private cottage retreats.
+Internationally acclaimed Algonquin Provincial Park is the area's flagship domain, offering unparalleled hiking, canoeing and wildlife-spotting through twisting sapphire lakes and towering jack pines.
+Similar topography extends to the Kawarthas and Land O' Lakes, once inhabited by ancient Aboriginal tribes.

 Surprisingly, there is still no major highway running directly between Toronto and Ottawa.
-The speediest option is to take Hwy 401 from Toronto to Prescott, and use Hwy 416 to complete the L-shaped journey.
+The speediest option is to take Hwy 401 from Toronto to Prescott, then scoot up north on Hwy 416 to the capital.
 The rural, two-lane Hwy 7 is a pleasant but slower alternative.